 The PRRA organizes and plans Canada Day Celebrations for the City and RM of Portage la Prairie.
-2015 was an exciting year with many changes to the celebration including extending the entertainment until dusk and the inclusion of Dragon Boat races on Crescent Lake.

 The Stride Place (formerly PCU Centre) completed in 2010 is a world class facility that offers two arenas, Manitoba’s largest indoor wave pool, a 4,000 square foot fitness centre, 210 metre Portage Co-op Walking Track and three meeting room spaces.
 The Stride Place has played host too many large events including the 2015 Junior “A” RBC Cup National Championship, 2012 Manitoba Scotties Tournament of Hearts, 2010 Manitoba Powersmart Winter Games, four movies and many provincial events.
 In 2015 the Stride Place hosted the first ever indoor rodeo in Portage la Prairie in over twenty years.
 For more information regarding the Stride Place and its facilities please visit our Stride Place page.